 - COURSES: DEPT-COURSE#-SEMESTER-SECTION (e.g. cis-565-2020c-001), where a=Spring, b=Summer, c=Fall, and section is omitted if there is only one section

 - (either grant or fund name or 26 digit numeric code starting with 130-)

-- This budget will be charged for all expenses incurred by this AWS account, intentional or otherwise
+- This funding source will be charged for all expenses incurred by this AWS account, intentional or otherwise

 - Please obtain faculty chair approval if this is an academic request for courses

-- This is required even if AWS has given you credits toward usage; the budget will only be charged if you exhaust the provided credits
+- This is required even if AWS has given you credits toward usage; the funding source will only be charged if you exhaust the provided credits

 - PennKey username(s) of whomever needs to login to the AWS account

 - Name of faculty advisor / PI who is responsible for the activity of this account; if this is not you, please CC: that responsible party when sending in your request

 - a URL which lets you login to the AWS@Penn portal with your PennKey username and password